SamB1990/IntegerHelper/README.md

 The integer helper was born to help me keep a library of useful extensions to integers.
 I am constantly writing methods across different projects that i again replicate when i move on to the next one so i thought i should create a library.

+## Current Functionality
+### Parity
+parity methods to detemine odd and even integers and also to turn an integer into an odd or even integer.
+Methods include:
+  -IsEven
+  -ToEven
+  -ToOdd

 # Contribute

 Come conribute would love to hear you ideas [Contribute](https://github.com/SamB1990/IntegerHelper/blob/master/CONTRIBUTING.md)